DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 1. forward reads (R1), containing the unique molecular identifier and cell barcode sequences
 2. reverse reads (R2), which is the alignable genomic information from the mRNA transcript
-3. an index fastq file that contains the sample barcodes, when provided by the sequencing facility
+3. an index FASTQ file that contains the sample barcodes, when provided by the sequencing facility

 Because the pipeline processing steps require a BAM file format, the first step of Optimus is to [convert](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/FastqProcessing.wdl) the R2 FAST files, containing the alignable genomic information, to  BAM files.
 Next, the [FastqProcessing](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/FastqProcessing.wdl) step appends the UMI and Cell Barcode sequences from R1 to the corresponding R2 sequence as tags, in order to properly label the genomic information for alignment.

 ### Cell Barcode Correction

-Although the function of the cell barcodes is to identify unique cells, barcode errors can arise during sequencing (such as incorporation of the barcode into contaminating DNA or sequencing and PCR errors), making it difficult to distinguish unique cells from artifactual appearances of the barcode.
+Although the function of the cell barcodes is to identify unique cells, barcode errors can arise during sequencing (such as the incorporation of the barcode into contaminating DNA or sequencing and PCR errors), making it difficult to distinguish unique cells from artifactual appearances of the barcode.
 Barcode errors are evaluated in the [FastqProcessing](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/FastqProcessing.wdl) step mentioned above, which compares the sequences against a whitelist of known barcode sequences.

 The output BAM files contain the reads with correct barcodes, including barcodes that came within one edit distance ([Levenshtein distance](http://www.levenshtein.net/)) of matching the whitelist of barcode sequences and were corrected by this tool.
 Correct barcodes are assigned a “CB” tag.
 Uncorrected barcodes (with more than one error) are preserved and given a “CR” (Cell barcode Raw) tag.
 Cell barcode quality scores are also preserved in the file under the “CY” tag.

 ## Alignment

 The [STAR alignment](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlignBamSingleEnd.wdl) software ([Dobin, et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/)) is used to map barcoded reads in the BAM files to the human genome primary assembly reference.
-STAR (Spliced Transcripts Alignment to a Reference) is widely-used for RNA-seq alignment and identifies the best matching location(s) on the reference for each sequencing read.
+STAR (Spliced Transcripts Alignment to a Reference) is widely used for RNA-seq alignment and identifies the best matching location(s) on the reference for each sequencing read.

 ## Gene Annotation